jorgetovar/hexagonal-architecture-java/README.md

 [Dev.to Hexagonal Architecture Article](https://dev.to/jorgetovar621/hexagonal-architecture-javakotlin-example-15i7)

 I have been working on many projects that claim to be using the Hexagonal Architecture Style.
-All of them inspired this article because they have some interesting ideas or perhaps I didn't agree with the implemented structure (Business logic with Frameworks dependencies).
+All of them inspired this article because they have some interesting ideas, or perhaps I didn't agree with the implemented structure (Business logic with Frameworks dependencies).

 The goal of this post is to create an open-source artifact that exposes the fundamental ideas of Clean Architecture: